 - James Leinster explored: ‘Taking students on a journey: Visualising the lesson plan to follow’, central to which were creative methods expertly deployed to enhance student engagement and tools academics could use to develop their practice.

 - ‘Getting started with publishing about learning and teaching practice’ by Professor Sally Brown.

-As TILT’s core mission is to support excellence in learning and teaching by promoting innovative learning and teaching practice(s) at NTU and in the sector, the ALTC offers the perfect opportunity to achieve these goals by bringing together colleagues from across the sector who are passionate about ‘making learning better.’
+As the core mission of TILT is to support excellence in learning and teaching by promoting innovative learning and teaching practice(s) at NTU and in the sector, the ALTC offers the perfect opportunity to achieve these goals by bringing together colleagues from across the sector who are passionate about ‘making learning better.’